JKoetsier/vampires-ui/README.md

         npm install
         grunt run

-* Navigate to http://localhost:8080 in your browser.
+* Navigate to http://localhost:8080 in your browser to load the user interface.